Alwynblake/list-taker/README.md

 #### About list-taker
 This is a simple app using ReactJS.
-It returns a hierarchy of views to display via the render() method.
+It returns a hierarchy of views in JSX to display via the render() method.
 Essentially capturing data in responds to user inputs.

 #### Feature Tasks